chinweokwu/2-factorauth-with-forgottenpassword/README.md

 # 2-factorauth-with-forgottenpassword

-## Thsi project was built for template purpose.
+## This project was built for template purpose.

 The two factor authentication where by a user first register to the app and a link get sent to hsi gmail account for verfication once a user has been verifed once he get to login.